 Employers should engage their Relocation Management Company (RMC) early in the relocation process.
-Employers often go to great lengths to define the questions they ask RMCs in their Request for Proposal.
-Several employees from departments including Human Resources, Accounting, Legal, and Procurement may spend a significant amount of time finding and selecting an RMC with the knowledge and experience that will completely serve the needs of the company, transferees, and new hires.
+Employers often go to great lengths to define the questions they ask RMCs in their Request for Proposals.
+Several employees from departments including Human Resources, Accounting, Legal, and Procurement may spend a significant amount of time finding and selecting an RMC with the knowledge and experience that will ultimately serve the needs of the company, transferees, and new hires.

 Actual Case of an Employer That Did Not Engage Early

 What happens when employers must engage their RMC early in the relocation process?
 Global Mobility Solutions’ Senior Vice President of Business Development, Sam Hoey, met a transferee and heard a first-hand account of their experience.
 Their employer’s hiring manager did not initiate their relocation process promptly, and they were left scrambling to find their own movers, real estate agents, mortgage provider, and temporary housing, all within just a few weeks before the new job start date.
 As a result, the transferee was stressed and unduly burdened by processes that the company’s RMC could have managed for them with greater ease.
 Let’s look at a few of these areas in detail to understand better what they entail.

 Van Line Delays